 Pugaliers usually don’t go by other names except maybe “Pug/Cavalier King Charles Spaniel mix.”
-Despite their unfortunate status as a designer breed, you can find these pups, in shelters and breed-specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these pups, in shelters and breed specific rescues, so remember to adopt!
 Don’t shop!

 These adorable pups make great family additions for active singles or families with children of all ages.
 Large homes or small apartments suit them fine.
 As long as you provide plenty of love, these pups are quite versatile and can thrive in almost any environment.
 If you’re looking for a companion to charm you, this may be your next pup!

-See below for all Pugalier facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Pugaliers!

 Pugalier Mixed Dog Breed Pictures